86challenge/rules/rules.typ

   + *Alignment*
     + Front camber shall not exceed (be more negative than) -2.5 degrees
-    + Front camber may be adjusted using only using the following parts:
+    + Front camber may be adjusted using only the following parts:
       #table(
         columns: 2,
         align: (left, left),